 The raw cost of treatment is higher in the USA than in many countries, so this influences the cost of insurance.
 There are several reasons for this cost gap:

-- American doctors and nurses enjoy some of the world’s best pay – the average registered nurse in California earns $113,240 – so this also drives up cost.
+- American doctors and nurses enjoy some of the world’s best pay – the average registered nurse in California earns US$113,240 – so this also drives up cost

 Due to the sizeable treatment cost differences, many international insurers – including William Russell – do not cover treatments that take place on American soil as part of our standard policies.

-However, if you’re an American citizen working overseas, then it’s good to know some of our international health insurance policies provide short-term cover for visits of up to 45 or 90 days.
-Find out more about our USA-45 and USA-90 international health policies.
+However, if you’re an American citizen working overseas, then it’s good to know some of our international health insurance policies provide short-term cover for visits of up to 45.
+Find out more about our USA-45 international health policies.

 Estimates suggest 15 to 30% of healthcare spending in the USA is for administrative services, such as billing costs – a large part of the difference between healthcare costs in the USA in Canada can be explained by administration spending.
 These might be higher due to the complex structure of healthcare in the USA, where federal, state and local governments, employers, insurers and citizens all have a share to pay.